thephez/backup-readme/platform/markdown/explanation-platform-protocol-data-contract.md

 ## Ownership

 Data contracts are owned by the [identity](explanation-identity) that registers them.
-Each identity may be used to create multiple data contracts.
+Each identity may be used to create multiple data contracts and data contract updates can only be made using the identity that owns it.

 ## Structure

 Each data contract must define several fields.
 When using the [JavaScript implementation](https://github.com/dashevo/platform/tree/master/packages/js-dpp) of the Dash Platform Protocol, some of these fields are automatically set to a default value and do not have to be explicitly provided.
 These include:
- - The platform protocol schema it uses (default: defined by js-dpp)
+ - The platform protocol schema it uses (default: defined by [js-dpp](https://github.com/dashevo/platform/blob/master/packages/js-dpp/lib/dataContract/DataContract.js#L352))
  - A contract ID (generated from a hash of the data contract's owner identity plus some entropy)
  - One or more documents